 An easy guide to streaming NASCAR races on your phone, laptop or TV

 It has become common practice for fans of NASCAR to watch races online via live streaming.
 It is one of the great perks of living in the modern digital age.
-Whether you’re simply trying to catch a Cup, Xfinity or Truck series race on the go or you’re ready to cut the cord on cable TV, there are plenty of options on the table.
+Whether you're simply trying to catch a Cup, Xfinity, or Truck series race on the go, or you're ready to cut the cord on cable TV, there are plenty of options on the table.
 Some ways require a subscription to stream, some are free with a service provider, and there are even a few completely free options to live stream NASCAR events (if you are willing to take the risk).
 So, how do you watch NASCAR races online?
 Here are some of your best options as the NASCAR season gets underway.

 Online options with paid subscriptions to a TV service provider

 You are required to have a paid subscription to a TV service provider to access online live streams on the FOX Sports Go and NBC Sports apps.
-So, unfortunately, this isn’t an option for the cord-cutters.
-But It is ideal for those that do have cable/satellite and want to catch all the NASCAR action on the go.
+So, unfortunately, this isn't an option for the cord-cutters.
+But It is ideal for those who do have cable/satellite and want to catch all the NASCAR action on the go.
 Better yet, these apps are free and online live streams are provided at no additional charge.

 You can also download the free Fox Sports Go app on your favorite digital device(s) (see link at the bottom to download the app).
-From there, simply sign into your TV service provider and you’re good to go!
-You will be granted live access to practice sessions, qualifying, all the races that coincide with the FOX and FS1 NASCAR TV schedule and more.
+From there, simply sign into your TV service provider, and you're good to go!
+You will be granted live access to practice sessions, qualifying, all the races that coincide with the FOX and FS1 NASCAR TV schedule, and more.